r-coh/javascript-switch-statement/README.md

 ![flow_diagram](flow_diagram.png "Flow Diagram")

 As shown above, the program start by executing the given expression, then comparing the returned value with the given case constants.
 When the case constant match the returned value, the program goes ahead to execute the statements for the matching case.
-When `break` statements are provided, the program exits the switch statement immediately, otherwise it would go on evaluating statements in other cases even when case constants do not match, until a `break` statement is encountered.
+When `break` statements are provided, the program exits the switch statement immediately, otherwise it would go on evaluating statements in other cases even when case constants do not match, until it exits or another `break` statement is encountered.

 ## How Switch Statement Works in Javascript